 But, try to avoid making unilateral decisions.
 Instead, talk to your partner about your thoughts and feelings, and together you can decide the best way forward for both of you.

 If you still have feelings for each other, you can try to work things out.
-However, if your feelings faded, it’s probably time to move on.
+However, if your feelings fade, it’s probably time to move on.

 Frequently Asked Questions

-How do I know if my long-distance relationship is over?
+How do you know if your long-distance relationship is over?

 Your long-distance relationship is over when your feelings have faded, and this relationship no longer contributes to your life and well-being.

 What are the signs my long-distance partner is over me?